For more information, read our print-friendly, downloadable brochure on Lewy body dementia.

 - Physical and neuropsychological testing.

-Doctors do not know what causes Dementia with Lewy bodies.
+Doctors do not know what causes Lewy body dementia.

 However, Lewy bodies have a protein that is also seen in Parkinson’s disease, suggesting the conditions may be linked in some way.

-If a family member has Dementia with Lewy bodies, you may have a higher risk of developing the disease.
-Dementia with Lewy bodies is more common in men than in women.
+If a family member has Lewy body dementia, you may have a higher risk of developing the disease.
+Lewy body dementia is also more common in men than in women.
+More research is being done to understand Lewy body dementia.

 More useful links and resources